 French high court quashes Islamic finance measure

-France's highest constitutional authority on Wednesday struck down a provision of a new law that would have opened up French banking to Islamic finance.
+Paris — France’s highest constitutional authority last week struck down a provision of a new law that would have opened up French banking to Islamic finance.

 The National Assembly last month adopted the measure to allow Sharia-compliant financing despite opposition from the Socialists who asked the Constitutional Council to rule on its legality.